 We welcome ideas for programs for the coming year, and continue to encourage new members and guests.

 We break for the summer, returning to meeting monthly in September.
-However, the end of August, Saturday August 27, our study group will meet from 10:00 AM – 12:00 noon at Maureen’s home in Walnut Creek.
+Our first meeting will be September 16, 2022.
+The following Saturday, September 17, our study group will meet from 10:00 AM – 12:00 noon at Maureen’s home in Walnut Creek.
 See: https://diabloweavers.org/study-group/

 In September, we will have an informal gathering and sharing of summer adventures as well as have our annual stash sale of fiber related items, with a portion of the sale going to the guild.
 Please bring your dues to the September meeting.
 See Programs page for details: https://diabloweavers.org/programs/

 CNCH in San Mateo the end of May was a great success.
 A thank you to everyone who volunteered to make this happen and ensure things went smoothly.
 An online tour of the Galleries is now available at the CNCH2o22 website: https://www.youtube.com/watch?v=fGC_r2OmXZ0

 Our largest event this Spring is CNCH 2022, happening May 19-22 in San Mateo.
 Diablo Weavers is helping organize volunteers for the Conference, and we hope you are available to fill in for one of the areas needing assistance.
 Thank you!

 Our study group recently revitalized the Diablo Weavers Study Group on Ravelry.
 We will use this group to share photos of our recent projects, ask questions and share resources.
 We will also use the group to decide on upcoming topics.
 Please sign in and check it out!

 A close friend to so many of us, long time Diablo member Joan Anderson passed away after a short but serious illness the last week of October.